joshuamichaelhall/anki-converter/anki_tutorial.md

    - Map the columns to Anki fields (e.g., first column → Front, second column → Back)
 4. Click **Import**

+### Best Practices for Separators

+When preparing files for import into Anki, choosing the right separator is crucial:

+- **Recommended: Pipe separator (|)** - The pipe character is the safest choice because it rarely appears in regular content.
+This prevents issues when your flashcard content includes commas, which are common in sentences, lists, and definitions.

+  Example: `What is the capital of France?|Paris, the city of lights`

+- **Tab separator** - Also a good choice, but can be problematic if your text editor converts tabs to spaces

+- **Comma separator** - While commonly used in CSV files, commas frequently appear in flashcard content, causing import errors.
+Only use if you're certain your content contains no commas.

+**Important**: If your content includes the chosen separator character, you'll need to either:
+- Wrap the field in quotes (for CSV format)
+- Choose a different separator
+- Replace the separator character in your content with an alternative

 ### 6. Studying

 1. From the main screen, click on your deck